Your preferences have been updated.

 Aruba strives for sustainable prosperity; nurturing the quality of life of our people, our environment and our economy.

-Praised for our unparallelled sustainability efforts, Aruba was named the National Geographic World Legacy Award Winner for “Destination Leadership” in 2015 at the ITB Berlin, the world’s largest tourism convention.
-The government of Aruba is vigorously promoting the use of renewable energies, most notably solar and wind energy.
+Praised for our unparalleled sustainability efforts, Aruba was named the National Geographic World Legacy Award Winner for “Destination Leadership” in 2015 at ITB Berlin, the world’s largest tourism convention.
+The government of Aruba is aggressively promoting the use of renewable energy, most notably solar and wind energy.
 With more than 5,000 wind and 2,500 solar hours annually, Aruba has tremendous potential for sustainable energy generation.

-Today, we receive nearly 40 percent of our energy from clean power.
-The Vader Piet wind farm generates 20 percent of the island’s electricity needs and the new wind park in Urirama could generate another 26MW.
+Today, we receive nearly 20 percent of our energy from clean power.
+The Vader Piet wind farm generates 20 percent of the island’s electricity needs.
 We have completed our largest solar park at the Reina Beatrix International Airport, providing a total of 2,238.3KW.